stac-extensions/stac-extensions.github.io/README.md

 repository]((https://github.com/radiantearth/stac-spec)), but were removed for 1.0.0 so they could evolve at their own pace, instead of having to follow the core STAC release cycle.

-Anybody is welcome

-TODO: Flesh out more, on what's in this repo, what's in core, what may be in other repos, link to extensions section

-The core STAC specification
-defines only a minimal core, but is designed for extension.
-It is expected that most real-world implementations will use several extensions to fully describe their data.

-Extensions to the core STAC specification provide additional JSON fields that can be used to better describe the data.
-Most tend to be about describing a particular domain or type of data, but some imply functionality.

-Extensions should include a JSON Schema precisely describing the structure, a natural language description of the fields, and thorough examples.
-Any data provider can create a proprietary extension, and when providers work together to share fields between them they can create a shared extension and include it in the STAC repository.

-Anyone is welcome to create an extension (see section 'Extending STAC'), and is encouraged to at least link to the extension from here.
-The [third-party / vendor extensions](#third-party--vendor-extensions) section is for the sharing of extensions.
-As third-parties create useful extensions for their implementation, it is expected that others will make use of it, and then evolve to make it a 'community extension', that several providers maintain together.
-For now anyone from the community is welcome to use this extensions/ folder of the stac-spec repository to collaborate.

 ## Extension Maturity

 Extensions in this directory are meant to evolve to maturity, and thus may be in different states